pfelipm/dibujos-como-botones/README.md

 });
 ```

-This toggle function supports several buttons in the same sheet, adjusts their rows and columns as needed, and calls the assigned Apps Script function for each of them.
+This toggle function supports several buttons in the same sheet, sets their rows and columns as needed, and calls the assigned Apps Script function for each of them.